amir20/dozzle/docs/guide/agent.md

 Dozzle can run in agent mode which can expose Docker hosts to other Dozzle instance.
 All communication is done over a secured connection using TLS.
 This means that you can deploy Dozzle on a remote host and connect to it from your local machine.

+> [!NOTE] Using Docker Swarm?
+> If you are using Docker Swarm Mode, you don't need to use agent mode.
+Dozzle will automatically discover services and custom groups in Swarm Mode.
+See [Swarm Mode](/guide/swarm-mode) for more information.

 ## How to create an agent?

 To create a Dozzle agent, you need to run Dozzle with the `agent` subcommand.
 Here is an example: